getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using our [eCommerce](https://www.wpdispensary.com/product/ecommerce/) add-on

 == Changelog ==

+= 2.7 =
+* Added featured image endpoints for all menu types in `admin/wp-dispensary-rest-api.php`
+* Added details REST API endpoint for all menu types in `admin/wp-dispensary-rest-api.php`
+* Added prices REST API endpoint for all menu types in `admin/wp-dispensary-rest-api.php`
+* Updated $id to $product_id for all functions in `includes/functions/wp-dispensary-pricing-functions.php`
+* Updated functions to pass the $product_id in `includes/functions/wp-dispensary-product-functions.php`
+* Updated functions to pass the $product_id in `admin/wp-dispensary-shortcodes.php`
+* Updated functions to pass the $product_id in `admin/wp-dispensary-functions.php`
+* Updated functions to pass the $product_id in `admin/post-types/wp-dispensary-wigets.php`

 = 2.6 =
 * Added new `wpd_menu` shortcode in `admin/wp-dispensary-shortcodes.php`